Earth photo at night, City Lights of Europe

 image_pdfView PDF

 For many U.S. innovators, Europe is a priority market for commercialization and for preventing competitor encroachment.
-Historically, securing protection across the continent required filing a European Patent Office (EPO) application, prosecuting the application until receiving a grant, and then validating the granted application in each country where protection was needed.
+Historically, securing protection across multiple European countries required filing a European Patent Office (EPO) application, prosecuting the application until receiving a grant, and then validating the granted application in each country where protection was needed.
 This system works, but it becomes expensive and administratively heavy as the number of jurisdictions increases.

-The Unitary Patent (UP) simplifies European patent protection by allowing applicants to obtain uniform coverage across participating EU member states through a single post-grant request, yielding in a single patent.
-Instead of managing separate validations in each country, a UP functions as one patent with consistent rights across the participating states.
+The Unitary Patent (UP), or European patent with unitary effect, simplifies European patent protection by allowing applicants to obtain uniform coverage across participating EU member states through a single post-grant request, yielding in a single patent.
+Instead of managing separate validations in each country, a UP functions as one patent with consistent rights across participating EU countries.

 At present, the system covers 18 EU countries, including major markets such as Germany, France, Italy, and the Netherlands (and, my dual-citizen status bias clearly showing, Luxembourg).
 More countries are expected to join as the system continues to mature.